AdamBoley/Project-Beergate/README.md

 My Mentor noted that the standard Bootstrap navbar design is quite muted and bland.
 He suggested using a bolder, more prominent design.
 To accomplish this, I changed the background colour to dark orange, with the intention of mimicking the colour of a pint of beer.
 I initially used white text to mimic the foamy head of a pint, but upon checking the colour contrast with [WebAIM](https://webaim.org/resources/contrastchecker/), I noted that white on orange provided insufficient colour contrast.
 To counter this, I switched to using black text with a increased font-size and font-weight.
 I also added a hover effect to the navbar button links to turn them white when moused over, so as to provide clear user feedback that they are about to a click a button.

 11/9/22:
 The large number of commits made between 8/9/22 to 9/9/22 ultimately achieved nothing, except for some documentation regarding learning about how Django and Cloudinary work, and a minor fix to the AddReviewView that updated the name of the template being used.
 I considered deleting or reverting these commits but decided against this.
 Commit deletion is considered bad practice and commit reversion would achieve nothing, since the last commit made on 9/9/22 essentially restored the project to its last working state, except that the Review model's content field now uses a standard TextField instead of CK-editor's RichTextField or TinyMCE's HTMLField.

+I considered adding the option to allow the superuser to update reviews on the front-end, but ...
+Justification for rejection....

 ## Ordering
 11/9/22: